 Report: Retaliation by Supervisors Common at VA A pharmacy supervisor at the VA was placed on leave after complaining about errors and delays in delivering medications to patients at a hospital in Palo Alto, California.
 In Pennsylvania, a doctor was removed from clinical work after complaining that on-call doctors were refusing to go to a VA hospital in Wilkes-Barre.

 House Chairman: 'I Don't Believe Anybody At The Table Is Telling The Truth From The VA'The Department of Veterans Affairs says it has made "tremendous progress" in reducing a disability claims backlog that reached above 600,000 early last year.
 Members of Congress and the department's assistant inspector general don't believe it.

-In a rush to cut a huge backlog of claims for disability benefits, the Department of Veterans Affairs is making payments to tens of thousands of veterans without adequate medical evidence that they deserve the benefits, the department's inspector general's office said Monday.
+In Rush to Cut Benefits Backlog, VA Made Errors In a rush to cut a huge backlog of claims for disability benefits, the Department of Veterans Affairs is making payments to tens of thousands of veterans without adequate medical evidence that they deserve the benefits, the department's inspector general's office said Monday.

 VA Review Finds 'Significant And Chronic' FailuresReport finds need for more resources and transparency.

 VA Falls Short on Female Medical Issues Already pilloried for long wait times for medical appointments, the beleaguered Department of Veterans Affairs has fallen short of another commitment: to attend to the needs of the rising ranks of female veterans returning from Iraq and Afghanistan, many of them of child-bearing age.

 Virginia U.S. Senators Seek VA Secretary Shinseki's Resignation Virginia's Democratic U.S. senators are calling on Veterans Affairs Secretary Eric Shineski to resign.